commitconfirmed/npa-showcases/examples/basic-nornir/README.md

 # Basic Nornir

-A lab with a Nornir server and some basic examples for interacting with Nokia, Arista & Juniper Network OS's.
+A lab with a Nornir server and some basic examples for interacting with Arista & Juniper Network OS's.

 - [Setup](#setup)
   - [Scripts](#scripts)
   - [Manually](#manually)
 - [Walkthrough](#walkthrough)

-> Note: This lab uses the Nokia, Arista & Juniper container NOS images.
+> Note: This lab uses the Arista & Juniper container NOS images.
 See https://github.com/commitconfirmed/npa-showcases?tab=readme-ov-file#nos-images for the steps if you haven't already installed them.

 ## Setup